Properties of Gases | General Chemistry 2

 P = pressure (in Pa)

-Number of collisions that a molecule undergoes per second.
+The collision frequency is the number of collisions that a molecule undergoes per second.
+It is given by:

 l = mean free path (in m)